 Every accident in the school building, on the school grounds, at practice sessions, or at any extracurricular event sponsored by the school must be reported immediately to the person in charge and to the school office.
-An accident form must be filled out in the office as soon as possible.
+An accident form must be filled out as soon as possible.
+Accident forms are in the office.